Nerolation/graphsense-tagpacks/README.md

 ### Install from Remote

-    pip install tagpack-tool
+    pip install tagpack

 ### Local Development Setup

-    TODO
+Create and activate a python environment for required dependencies

+    python3 -m venv venv
+    . venv/bin/activate

+Install project and required dependencies in local environment

+    pip install -e .

 ### Initialize a TagPack Repository

-The tagpack-tool is typically executed from within a folder (a repository) containing TagPack files - a so called **TagPack Repository**.
+The tagpack is typically executed from within a folder (a repository) containing TagPack files - a so called **TagPack Repository**.

 Before commands can be executed, a file `config.yaml` must be present in the path where